-Global School courses are for anyone who feels compelled to participate in processes for change, both locally and globally.
+Global School Seminars are for anyone who feels compelled to participate in processes for change locally and globally.
 The courses are an excellent training opportunity for individuals and groups who seek to develop human rights or community development initiatives, as well as those already engaged in this work.
-Participants will develop skills for critically analyzing problems and potential solutions, as well as approaches to multicultural exchange.
-In addition, courses provide a platform for team building, skills building, and discernment for parish, diocesan, and secular community groups.
+Participants develop skills for critically analyzing problems and potential solutions, as well as approaches to multicultural exchange.
+In addition, seminars provide a platform for team building, skills building, and discernment for parish, diocesan, and secular community groups.
 Our courses can also serve as a compliment to academic study at the undergraduate or graduate level, as well as seminary or continuing education programs.

-We organize and schedule courses for groups of at least 10 participants, and we offer courses that are open to individual enrollment periodically throughout the year.
-(See Open Enrollment course dates noted throughout the catalogue.)
+We organize and schedule courses for groups of at least 10 participants, and offer courses open to individual enrollment periodically throughout the year.
+(See 2017 Open Seminar dates above.)

 What can I expect to gain from my course?

-We design Global School courses to match theory with contextual experience—preparing participants with broad theoretical perspectives on human rights issues, paired with field visits and workshops in which to learn new skills and approaches for improved practice.
-Throughout each course, the Global School pairs participants from North America with Salvadorans interested in the same theme.
+We design Global School courses to pair theoretical perspectives on human rights with contextual experience through field visits and workshops in which participants learn new skills and approaches for improved practice.
+Throughout each course, the Global School pairs participants from North America with local Salvadorans interested in the same theme.
 This approach provides participants with rich, multicultural perspectives unique to Global School courses.

 What kind of involvement is expected after my course?

 The Global School’s mission is to advance knowledge and promote cultural engagement.
 During the course, we encourage participants to reflect on how they will use their new skills and experiences to create change in their home communities.
 Participation in the Global School does not imply an obligation or expectation of continued engagement with El Salvador or Cristosal.